Asian-Pacific American Heritage Month was Created in 1992

 75 West 5th Street, Saint Paul

-Led by Pan Asian Arts Alliance, Asian Media Access, and local Asian American & Pacific Islander (AAPI) arts groups have come together to host this free event featuring on-going Pan Asian dance and music performances, Asian food, story telling and Asian arts and crafts activities.
-The Bicultural Healthy Living Campaign will also be introduced at the event.
+The Pan Asian Arts Alliance, Asian Media Access and local Asian American & Pacific Islander (AAPI) arts groups have come together to host this free event featuring on-going Pan Asian dance and music performances, Asian food, story telling and Asian arts and crafts activities.

 Saint Paul RiverCentre